BrainSlugs83/DockerOvrSdk/README.md

    cd DockerOvrSdk
    ```

-2. Download the `ovr_sdk_mobile_1.23.zip` into the `src` folder from this site: https://developer.oculus.com/downloads/package/oculus-mobile-sdk/
+2. Download the `ovr_sdk_mobile_*.zip` into the `src` folder from this site: https://developer.oculus.com/downloads/package/oculus-mobile-sdk/

 3. Kick off the build
    ```